khval/AmosKittens/package/readme.txt

 AmigaOS4.x is the platform this thing primary developed on, however code is sometimes tested on other operating systems.

-There are two ways you use Amos Kittens.
+There are tree ways you use Amos Kittens.

+* By double click on Amos Kittens icon.

+You can also double click icon and select an Amos game or program.

-* As workbench tool for project icon.
+* As workbench tool for a workbench project icon.

 Change the "Default tool:" on your Amos project icon to AmosKittens. set Execution Mode/Run as: Workbench.

-* From shell
+* From the command line interface "CLI/AmigaDOS/Shell/KingCon"

 AmosKittens [dir]/[filename.amos]
 For more information see readme on github:

+(if you start Amos Kittens in bad, why Amos game or program might struggle to find assets.)

 https://github.com/khval/AmosKittens/edit/master/README.md